The difficulty in researching these stories is that not only have some of the characters died, but now, some are dead to me.

 I was a boy.
 She was a girl.
 I was black, she was white.
 I spent my school days in a sea of white people, most of her friends were black.
 I was was young for my grade, she was old for her’s.
 I was in the 6th grade, she was in the 5th, yet she was older than me.
 No girls liked me, all the boys loved her.
 We couldn’t have grown up more different.

 I remember the first time I saw her.
 There was a dairy queen up the street from my house, she was coming in as I was walking out.
 I froze.
-I still compare all gazes I get from women to this feeling.
 I dropped my dilly bar as I tried to raise the kick stand on my bike.
 I don’t even know if she noticed me.
-If she did, I don’t remember her being impressed.

-That school year I was able to socially position myself close enough to her friends on our recesses.
-Eventually I had gotten to know her.
+That school year I was able to socially position myself close enough to her friends on recess.
+Eventually I got to know her.
 I’d do my best to always make her laugh.
 The sound of her voice was my first addiction.

 Have you ever liked someone so much that you’d see them when they’re not there?
 I’d see her face in the clouds.
 I could see her eyes in headlights of cars, on bumpers I could see her smile.

 I’d been afraid to tell a girl how I felt before, but I was so inspired now that it was worth the risk.
 I had to act, so I enlisted a team.
-Sam and Justin, two of my neighbors and best friends were in her grade.
+Sean and Jacob, two of my neighbors and best friends were in her grade.

 I knew they wouldn’t help me without there being any benefit for them, so I structured a plan that was mutually beneficial for everyone.

 Alexis was the last girl to be asked.
 It was our last hope to succeed as a collective.
-Sam and Justin were supposed to see her at a birthday party that I couldn’t go to because I was grounded.
+Sean and Jacob were supposed to see her at a birthday party that I couldn’t go to because I was grounded.
 They would ask her out for me there.

 I had never had a girlfriend before, I had no idea what would even be the first thing I should say to her.
 No dream had ever come true.
 What do you do when you wake up for the first time?